somiandras/udacitiy-intro-to-ml/report/Enron_project.md

 [('dt', 1.0, 1.0), ('nb', 0.3125, 0.35714285714285715), ('svc', 0.0, 0.0)]
 ```

 For the final algorithm I used the 8 features selected in the previous step, but added a pipeline with a `PCA` step to potentially further enhance the information extraction.
+Therefore I did not want to further narrow down the features list to let PCA alongside GridSearch extract the optimal amount of information.

 ## 4. What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?
 What parameters did you tune?